pauliceia/vgiws/doc/api/feature.md

 - Send (in Body): a JSON describing the resource.
 Example:
     ```javascript
     {
+        'f_table_name': 'layer_1001',
+        'properties': {'id': -1, 'start_date': '1870-01-01', 'end_date': '1870-12-31',
+                       'address': 'R. São José', 'changeset_id': 5},
+        'geometry': {'coordinates': [[-46.6375790530164, -23.5290461960682]], 'type': 'MultiPoint'},
-        'type': 'feature',
+        'type': 'Feature'
-        'properties': {'feature_id': 1001, 'description': 'ArticleA'}
     }
     ```
 - Send (in Header):
     - Send an "Authorization" header with a valid Token.
 - Response:
 - Error codes:
     - 400 (Bad Request): Some attribute in JSON is missing.
 Look the documentation!
     - 401 (Unauthorized): It is necessary an Authorization header valid.
     - 403 (Forbidden): Just the collaborator of the layer or administrator can manage a resource.
     - 404 (Not Found): Not found any resource.
     - 500 (Internal Server Error): Problem when update a resource.
 Please, contact the administrator.
 - Notes:
--->
+    - The key 'changeset_id' indicates what is the changeset related to the feature.
+The changeset created before adding the feature.
+    - The datetime field must follow the mask: "YYYY-MM-DD HH:MM:SS"

 ### DELETE /api/feature/?\<params>